cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/ironmq.html.md

 ---
-title: Iron Worker
+title: Iron MQ
 ---

-IronWorker is a multi-language worker platform that runs tasks in the background, in parallel, and at massive scale.
+IronMQ is a reliable message queue service that lets you connect systems and build distributed apps that scale effortlessly and eliminate any single points of failure.

 ## <a id='managing'></a>Managing Services ##